petrunov/NEXb-core/README.md

 This is a NEXbase Core - an opinionated starter kit / boilerplate for starting a new NextJS project from scratch.
 It's licensed under MIT license so it is fully open sourced.
 Feel free to fork and contribute.
+Your feedback and contributions are welcome!

 ## What does it give you?